firte14/FAC14/README.md

 ### 2.4 Evaluation of Design
 The existing Hot Beans Web website has various foundational elements put in place but it lacks overall cohesive design principles and optimisation for it to completely meet the its target audience of prospective developer employees.
-The following will be an evaluation of the websites current state showing its strengths and weaknesses:
+The following will be an evaluation of the website's current state, showing its strengths and weaknesses:

 #### Strengths
 - The basic structure of the site with all its required sections, which include: the company profile, trainee profiles, job specs, application form, and course links
 - It incorporates some visual hierarchy established through the headings
-- Uses functional navigation between the websites pages
+- Uses functional navigation between the website's pages
 - Responsive grid layout for services section

 #### Weaknesses: